wlsf82/cv/README.md

 - To The Point - A receipt for creating lean products - by Paulo Caroli
 - The Flip Manifesto - 16 counterintuitive ideas about motivation, innovation, and leadership - by Daniel H. Pink
 - Release It - Design and deploy production-ready software - by Michael T. Nygard
-- The DevOps handbook - How to create world-class agility, reliability, & security in technology organizations - by Gene Kim, Jez Humble, Patrick Debois & John Willis **(currently reading)**
+- The DevOps handbook - How to create world-class agility, reliability, & security in technology organizations - by Gene Kim, Jez Humble, Patrick Debois & John Willis
 - Refactoring - Improve the design of existing code - by Martin Fowler
 - Refactoring - Improve the design of existing code (second edition) - by Martin Fowler **(currently reading)**
 - Agile Testing - A practical guide for testers and agile teams - by Lisa Crispin, and Janet Gregory